pcrockett/mollysocket-fly/doc/WHAT_WHY.md

 If you think the above diagram looks like a lot of moving parts that could break, it's good to keep in mind that this is generally how Google sets up a stock Android device (instead of `ntfy.sh` you have Google Play services, etc.).
 The only _really_ different piece about this setup is MollySocket.

 This repository shows how to get a low-maintenance, free, [MollySocket](https://github.com/mollyim/mollysocket) instance running in "Air Gap mode" on [Fly.io](https://fly.io/).
-It handles the hardest part of the diagram above, making it much easier to get the [UnifiedPush flavor of Molly](https://github.com/mollyim/mollyim-android-unifiedpush) working properly.
+It handles the hardest part of the diagram above, making it much easier to get UnifiedPush for Molly working properly.

 Next: [Getting Molly with UnifiedPush working](HOWTO.md)